finarly/Notes/In_progress/Exam prep.md

     - Information about your project: including model code, a DAG of your project, any tests you've added to a column, and more
     - Information about your data warehouse: including column data types, and table sizes.
 This info is generated by running queries against the information schema.

-dbt also provides a way to add descriptions to models, columns, sources, and more, to further enhancve your documentation.
+dbt also provides a way to add descriptions to models, columns, sources, and more, to further enhance your documentation.

 ### Generating project documentation